 It was the home side who started the better of the two, no doubt, influenced by the roar of Clarets' fans for the time since March 2020.
-Liverpool, similarly to their last two games, started well under the cosh, sloppy passing, poor ball retention, and poor finishing all suggested it was going to be a difficult night for the Reds in Lancashire.
+Liverpool, similarly to their last two games, started under the cosh, sloppy passing, poor ball retention and poor finishing all suggested it was going to be a difficult night for the Reds in Lancashire.

 The next goal of the contest was always going to be crucial and with each passing minute it felt more and more like it could be scored by one of those in a Claret shirt.

 Liverpool in control

-Fresh from Leicester's defeat in the capital last night, Liverpool knew a win this evening would send them into their final day showdown with Crystal Palace knowing that a win would all but confirm their status amongst Europe's elite, for another season at least.
+Fresh from Leicester's defeat in the capital last night, Liverpool knew a win this evening would send them into their final day showdown with Crystal Palace aware that a win would all but confirm their status amongst Europe's elite, for another season at least.

 Nat Phillips continues his incredible rise